souktha/souktha.github.io/software/bblk-ir/index.rst

 While there are many choices to use the IR of this type.
 One would be the GPIO type of driver to handle the IR stream, perhaps bit-banging it.
 If there is a small piece of hardware that left unused, it is better to use it.
-If it is already included in the cost of the product then I better find the use of it.
+Since it is already included in the cost of the product, I better find the use of it.

 This driver is available in my github repository, https://github.com/souktha/ir.
 There is a lot of room to improve and it is not yet robust.
 If I load/unload multiple times, it would crash.
 Once I have enough time